-- When someone dies, they are no longer breathing and living, and we won't be able to talk to them and see them again. - When someone dies it makes us feel very sad, because we loved them so much. - We will miss them for a very long time, and it is normal to feel sad about that and to cry. - In between crying together for the person who we can't see and talk to anymore, we can still laugh together and enjoy the good things of life. - There will be a funeral, which is a church service where their family and friends will come, and we will say goodbye to the person for the last time.

-- Their body will be put safely in a wooden box, like a treasure. - The box is buried in the ground.
-Or it sometimes it is burned.
-Either way the body becomes like dust.
+- When someone dies, they are no longer breathing and living, and we won't be able to talk to them and see them again. - When someone dies, it makes us feel very sad because we loved them so much. - We will miss them for a very long time, and it is normal to feel sad about that and to cry. - In between crying for the person we can't see and talk to anymore, we can still laugh together and enjoy the good things of life. - There will be a funeral, which is a service in which family and friends come and say goodbye and honor the person. - Their body will be put safely in a wooden box, like a treasure. - The box is buried in the ground, or sometimes it is burned.
+Either way, the body becomes like dust.
 But that doesn't matter because God can bring anyone back to life again. - Jesus was brought back to life after He died, and He was taken up to heaven to live with His Father. - One day Jesus will come again.
 He will bring those who loved Him and who loved other people back to life.
 He will take them to heaven to live with Him forever.

 If your children ask questions about death, answer them as honestly and simply as you can.
-It's Ok not to have all the answers, and its Ok not to tell them everything.
+It's OK not to have all the answers, and it's OK not to tell them everything.
 But don't lie to them.